mintty/mintty/wiki/Tips.md

 ```

+## Keyboard issues in specific environments ##

+### Detecting AltGr in TeamViewer ###

+Windows provides AltGr using two virtual key codes (Ctrl and Menu)
+sharing the same timestamp.
+TeamViewer is buggy with respect to the
+timestamp.
+As a workaround, mintty can detect AltGr also from the
+two key codes arriving with some delay.
+Setting
+`CtrlAltDelayAltGr=16` or `CtrlAltDelayAltGr=20` is suggested.

 ## Using Ctrl+Tab to switch window pane in terminal multiplexers ##

 The _Ctrl+Tab_ and _Ctrl+Shift+Tab_ key combinations can be used to